harshitd28/virtual-avatar-ai-assistant/README.md

-# Virtual Avatar AI Assistant
+# Virtual Avatar AI Translator

-A professional single-page website showcasing our AI Hackathon project - a real-time AI avatar that can listen, understand, translate, and respond to human speech using a human-like digital face.
+A professional single-page website showcasing our AI Hackathon project - a real-time AI avatar that can listen, understand, and translate speech between different languages.

 ## 🚀 Features